gutmox/vertx-openapi/README.md

-# vertx-boost
+# vertx-structured--boost

-vertx simple boost
+vertx simple boost with some structure

 ## Building and running using Bazel